thorsten/phpMyFAQ/README.md

 #### docker-compose.yml

-For development purposes you can start a full stack to run your current PhpMyFAQ source code from your local repo.
+For development purposes, you can start a full stack to run your current PhpMyFAQ source code from your local repo.

     $ docker-compose up